 Cost: £1.58 million over five years

-ACP tumours are heterogeneous, which means they are made up of different types of cells.
-The aim of the research programme, led by Dr Todd Hankinson, is to understand the behaviour of the different types of cells and identify targets for treatment.
+Adamantinomatous craniopharyngiomas (ACPs) are a devastating type of brain tumour occurring in children.
+These tumours are heterogeneous, which means they are made up of different types of cells.
+The aim of the research programme is to understand the behaviour of these different types of cells and identify targets for treatment.

 This research programme is bringing together researchers from University of Colorado Denver and Institute of Child Health, University College London, with expertise in basic and clinical research.
 The researchers will be part of a consortium called Advancing Treatment for Paediatric Craniopharyngoioma that is dedicated to identifying and developing targeted treatments that will improve the quality of life of children with ACP.

 This research will help develop targeted treatments that will improve the quality of life of children with ACP and their families.

 Research into ACP biology has been overlooked and nearly no novel therapies have been introduced for over 50 years, resulting in patients having the lowest quality of life.
 This research has massive potential for patient benefit.

 The research team have finished collecting the tumour samples to help them identify all the different types of cells in ACPs.

 In the upcoming year, the research team will identify the different types of cytokines (chemical messengers) that are used by tumour cells.

 Research is the only way we will discover kinder, more effective treatments and, ultimately, stamp out brain tumours – for good!
 However, brain tumours are complex and research in to them takes a great deal of time and money.

 Across the UK, over 100,000 families are facing the overwhelming diagnosis of a brain tumour and it is only through the generosity of people like you can we continue to help them.